Skip to main content

 The most common adverse effects of ritonavir-boosted nirmatrelvir are dysgeusia, diarrhea, hypertension, and myalgia.
 Anaphylaxis, serious skin reactions, and other hypersensitivity reactions have also been reported.

-The FDA prescribing information and the EUA state that ritonavir-boosted nirmatrelvir is not recommended for patients with an eGFR of <30 mL/min until more data are available to establish appropriate dosing.4 Additional information is available in the initial FDA Center for Drug Evaluation and Research review for the EUA of ritonavir-boosted nirmatrelvir.18 Clinical experience on the use of ritonavir-boosted nirmatrelvir in patients who require hemodialysis is limited.27 Based on limited data, some groups have proposed dosing adjustments for ritonavir-boosted nirmatrelvir in patients with an eGFR of <30 mL/min and in those who require hemodialysis.28-30 A clinical trial (ClinicalTrials.gov Identifier NCT05487040) that will evaluate the use of ritonavir-boosted nirmatrelvir in patients with COVID-19 and severe renal impairment is currently underway.
+The FDA prescribing information states that ritonavir-boosted nirmatrelvir is not recommended for patients with an eGFR of <30 mL/min until more data are available to establish appropriate dosing.3 Additional information is available in the initial FDA Center for Drug Evaluation and Research review for the EUA of ritonavir-boosted nirmatrelvir.33 There is limited clinical experience with the use of ritonavir-boosted nirmatrelvir in patients with an eGFR of <30 mL/min and in those who require hemodialysis.34,35 Based on limited data, some groups have proposed dosing adjustments for ritonavir-boosted nirmatrelvir in these patients.36-38

 Considerations in Pregnant and Lactating People